lensesio/fast-data-dev/README.md

 #### Access Kafka from other Clients

 Due to the way docker and the kafka broker works, accessing kafka from your own consumer or producer may be tricky.
 The Kafka Broker advertises a —usually autodetected— address that must be accessible from your client.
-To complicate things, docker when run on macOS or Windows runs inside a virtual machine, adding an extra networking layer.
+To complicate things docker, when run on macOS or Windows, runs inside a virtual machine, adding an extra networking layer.

 If you run docker on macOS or Windows, you may need to find the address of the VM running docker.
 On macOS it usually is `192.168.99.100` and export it as the advertised address for the broker.
-At the same time you should give the kafka-lenses-dev image access to the VM's network:
+At the same time you should give the kafka-lenses-dev image access to the VM’s network:

-    docker run -p 3030:3030 -e LICENSE_URL="[YOUR_LICENSE_URL]" \
+    docker run -e LICENSE_URL="[YOUR_LICENSE_URL]" \
+               -e ADV_HOST="192.168.99.100" \
-               -e ADV_HOST="192.168.99.100" --net=host --name=lenses \
+               --net=host --name=lenses \
                landoop/kafka-lenses-dev

 If you run on Linux you don't need the `ADV_HOST` but you can do something cool with it.
 If you set as the `ADV_HOST` your machine’s IP address you will be able to access Kafka from all clients in the network.
 If you decide to run kafka-lenses-dev in the cloud, you could access Kafka from your local machine.
 Just remember to provide the public IP of your server!